-Need to Remove a Girlfriend from a Florida Home?
+Need to Remove a Girlfriend from your Florida Home?
 If you have a girlfriend living in your home and you no longer want her there, you can remove her legally through a Florida Unlawful Detainer.
-It is important to not confuse an Unlawful Detainer with a Florida Eviction or a Florida Ejectment.
-Doing so, can add to unnecessary delay and expenses.
+It is important to not confuse an Unlawful Detainer with a Florida eviction or a Florida ejectment.
+Doing so, can add to both unnecessary delay and expenses.
 Therefore, it is important that you speak with an Florida unlawful detainer lawyer, such as 954 Eviction Attorneys.

 How Do You Remove Girlfriend From Florida Home?

-To bring an action, you must meet these requirements:
+To bring an action for unlawful detainer, you must meet these requirements:

 - No Lease;

 - No Exchange of Rent;

 - She refuses to Leave the Property; and

 - She does not have or claim any Ownership Interest in the Property.